-The media house, Bergens Tidende, wanted to create an exciting contest for the inhabitants of Bergen.
-The population of Bergen was invited to participate in a vote to decide who deserved the honor of being called Bergen’s Best, in several different categories.
-Bergens Tidende used LINK Engage to administer the contest and engage their readers.
+The media house, Bergens Tidende, wanted to create an exciting contest for the inhabitants of Bergen, Norway.
+The population of Bergen was invited to vote to decide who deserved the honor of being called Bergen’s Best, in several different categories.
+Bergens Tidende used LINK Mobility to administer the contest and engage their readers.

 The people of Bergen are known for self-confidence, strong opinions and crazy ideas.
 Sometimes this irritates; at other times it results in strong engagement.
 The media house, Bergens Tidende, found that they wanted to use the local population’s intense desire to have an opinion on everything as a part of their marketing strategy and to increase reader participation.

 About 25 000 people voted in the Bergen’s Best competition, which is more than 10 percent of the local population.
 A total of 90 000 votes were sent by SMS to number 2077.
 The interest around the voting was incredible.
 “It has exceeded all expectations”, commented Sturle Rasmussen in BT Media.

 The best in town

 The most popular category was – naturally – the category “Bergen’s Best Local Inhabitant”.
 This attracted several thousands of votes.

 The second most popular category was “Bergen’s Best Shopping Mall”.
 “Bergen’s best Tourist Attraction” and “Bergen’s Best Hiking Trail” also received a lot of votes.
 “It was very satisfactory to see that non-commercial categories were so high on the list,” says Sturle Rasmussen.